Best Cheap Health Insurance in West Virginia (2026)

 Silver plans: Best for average medical needs

 Silver health plans have average rates and reasonable costs that you pay when you visit the doctor.
-That makes Silver plans a good choice for most people.
+That makes Silver plans a good choice for most people in West Virginia.
 Consider a Silver health plan if you typically only visit the doctor a few times per year.

-You may qualify for extra discounts, called cost-sharing reductions, if you have Silver health insurance and you earn less than $37,650 per year ($78,000 for a family of four).
+You may qualify for extra discounts, called cost-sharing reductions, if you have Silver health insurance and you earn between $15,650 and $39,125 per year (between $32,150 and $80,375 for a family of four).
 Cost-sharing reductions can cover up to 94% of the costs that you're responsible for paying when you go to the hospital.

-Bronze plans: Best if you're young and healthy
+Bronze plans: Best if you're young and typically healthy

 Don't get a Bronze plan if you would struggle to pay the deductible.
 While it may be tempting to save on your monthly rate, you don't want to put yourself at risk for medical debt.